Help Us Stay Paywall-Free

 The starting point is to reject market fundamentalism.
 The dominant framework of politics and policy for forty years, market fundamentalism is defined by a narrowly individualistic picture of society, an untenable separation of states and markets, a limited sense of political possibilities, and a lack of confidence in the capacity of democracy to address public problems.
 In the United States, its failures are manifest in environmental catastrophe, shameful income and wealth inequality, racial injustice, failing public health infrastructure, and populist degradation of democracy.

 Rethinking Political Economy will provide space for advancing alternatives in theory, politics, and policy.
-We will debate new ways to think about protecting the planet, the relationship of equality and democracy, the need for racially inclusive prosperity, the promise of industrial policy, the dangers of concentrated economic power, and a revival of investment in public goods.
+We debate the promise of industrial policy, how to revive investment in public goods, the dangers of concentrated economic power, the need for racially inclusive prosperity, new ways to think about protecting the planet, and the relationship between equality and democracy.

 We do not promise a new synthesis.
 But we do expect Rethinking Political Economy to help reorient public discussion away from market fundamentalism and toward an egalitarian, democratic sense of the common good.